๐ Pydantic AI Integration

 Pydantic AI is a modern, type-safe framework for building AI agents with:

-Perfect for production applications requiring type safety and reliable tool integration!
+Perfect for deployment applications requiring type safety and reliable tool integration!

 pip install superoptix[frameworks-pydantic-ai]